Siddharthc8/Git/README.md

-Welcome to the Design and Testbench Repository!
+Welcome to the ASIC Design and Testbench Repository!
 This repository contains a collection of Verilog and SystemVerilog design files, along with their respective testbenches.
 It also includes UVM (Universal Verification Methodology) testbenches for advanced verification needs.